 The storage server has two interchangeable hot-swap and redundant fan CRUs.
 Each fan CRU contains two fans.
 If one fan CRU fails, the second fan CRU continues to operate.
-You must install both fan CRUs to maintain proper cooling within the storage server, even if one fan CRU is not operational.
+Both fan CRUs must be installed to maintain proper cooling within the storage server, even if one fan CRU is not operational.